What to watch for in the housing market in 2023

 A big hurdle for new home buyers will be the higher mortgage rates.

-Thirty-year fixed mortgage rates went up from about 3 percent to around 7 percent this year, according to economists, as the Federal Reserve upped interest rates in a bid to slow inflation.
+Thirty-year fixed mortgage rates went up from about 3% to around 7% this year, according to economists, as the Federal Reserve upped interest rates in a bid to slow inflation.

 While that has contributed to falling home prices, it has also made it tougher for people to buy homes — especially as families also deal with rising costs for food, gas and other necessities.

-“That’s a lot more money you have to pay out every month, between a 3 percent interest rate and a 7 percent interest rate.
+“That’s a lot more money you have to pay out every month, between a 3% interest rate and a 7% interest rate.
 It’s a significant chunk of change you have to pay out, even when the housing prices go down,” said Dennis Shea, the executive director of the J. Ronald Terwilliger Center for Housing Policy at the Bipartisan Policy Center.

 Fed Chairman Jerome Powell has also indicated that the central bank will scale back on its interest rate increases, which could help settle the market.